perrito666/goworkon/README.md

 will set ``<attribute>`` settings value if its a valid one (you will get an error otherwise) if value is not passed the attribute will be blanked.

+####Setting environment settings
+``
+goworkon set envname@<attribute> [value]
+``

+will set ``<attribute>`` environment config value if its a valid one (you will get an error otherwise) if value is not passed the attribute will be blanked.

+Interesting settings:

+* ``goworkon set envname@globalbin "true"`` sets a flag in the project that makes its $GOPATH/bin included in all envs, very useful for tools that you build but want to keep separate.

+####Updating a Go version:

+``
+goworkon update --go-version 1.7 [envname]
+``

+Will update the go version in use to 1.7.latest and then (in next release) rebuild envs using 1.7

+``
+goworkon update envname
+``

+Will udpate the env to the latest available version of go.

+``
+goworkon update --go-version 1.7
+``

+Will update all projects using 1.7.x to the latest version of 1.7

 ## To be implemented.